 A best-practice freight audit solution provides a closed-loop process to ensure contract compliance.
 In other words, the process should ensure that your freight invoices are paid exactly as prescribed by your supplier contracts.
 You should pay no more or no less than the agreed-upon amounts.

 Freight contracts can be exceedingly complex.
 Likewise, freight invoices – accompanied by numerous types of required supporting documents – reflect exceedingly detailed transactions to audit.
 The most thorough and productive audits are accomplished systematically; software with sophisticated logic “examines” each transaction against a long checklist of possible errors.
-The freight audit system kicks out exceptions to trained freight audit professionals.
+The system kicks out exceptions to trained freight audit professionals.

 The ultimate goal is to accurately rate and audit your freight invoices with minimum manual intervention.

 Cass clients benefit from a highly automated freight audit system with proprietary Cass software as its engine.
 Most importantly, the system can be modified to accommodate each client’s precise business rules.
-After the system goes live, and as the organization experiences various changes in its business, the Cass freight audit system can also be modified.

 Most Cass customers require advanced freight audit capabilities, such as the accurate handling of pool shipments, stop-offs, milk runs, intermodal shipments, Rule 11, white glove service, spot quotes, and a variety of industry-specific movement types.
 Cass also employs advanced methods for avoiding duplicate payments.

 See why TMS systems tend to fail at managing complex invoice processes